josephkphan/TolerantTileMining/README.md

 # TolerantTileMining

-Worked with Dr. Haibing Lu to create the data mining algorithm
+Worked with Dr. Haibing Lu from Santa Clara University

 ### Overview
 This program can determine the top trends from a store given a database on their transactions.
 It can find number of specified top trends (ex: the top 10) or the top trends with exactly 5 items